sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

       * This is mitigated by ensuring once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed.
 This must happen before said memory space is deallocated.
       * The *Master Password* should never be stored in clear text at rest in storage at any time.

-* Information Leakage - The software should not reveal any information about secret, which infers that no *Master Password*  data, to include one way hashes of it, should ever be stored at rest in storage or in vault.
+* Information Leakage - The software should not reveal any information about *Secret*, which infers that no *Master Password*  data, to include one way hashes of it, should ever be stored at rest in storage or in vault.

 * Network Evesdropping - The secret manager revealing clear text or information of password
 	* The software should avoid sending the *Master Password* in transit over the network at any time